mmhus/riscv-sbi-basic/README.md

 The script will:

-- init the spike isa simulator repo in `riscv-isa-sim`
+- init the spike isa simulator repo in `riscv-isa-sim`.
+The simulator must be build separately.
+Open the Readme.md in `riscv-isa-rim` to see the details on how to build the simulator.
 - Download the latest pre-built RISC-V gcc toolchain from `toolchains.bootlin.com` of the `lp64d` ABI variety with uclibc as the c library.
 Rather than compiling the toolchain locally as it is faster to download a pre-built one.
 See, `toolchains.bootlin.com` to see details regarding the toolchain downloaded.
 The toolchain will be download as an archive and then extracted into `toolchain` folder
 - An export file with updated paths for the toolchain and spike iss will be generated, so that it can be sourced before using the Makefile.